WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 />

-## PhysEnv
+## Physical environments
-**Physical environment zone** (Water, Quicksand, etc.) - this is a special unit which defines the physical environment inside it's rectangular area.
+**Physical environments** (Water, Quicksand, etc.) - there are a special units that defining the physical environment inside of their rectangular area.

 **Available environment types:**
 * **Water** - a swimmable liquid environment.